Common Sense Media Review

 What's the Story?

-In a career-defining role, Jack Nicholson plays Jack Torrance, a writer entrusted as caretaker of a gargantuan Colorado hotel during its off-season winter months.
-Accompanying Torrance are his wife Wendy (Shelley Duvall) and his son Danny (Danny Lloyd).
-Slowly, the punishing snowstorms and overall isolation (or perhaps something else?) pushes Jack into madness.
+In THE SHINING Jack Nicholson plays Jack Torrance, a writer entrusted as the caretaker of a huge, remote Colorado hotel during its off-season winter months.
+Accompanying Torrance are his wife, Wendy (Shelley Duvall), and his son, Danny (Danny Lloyd).
+Slowly, the punishing snowstorms and overall isolation (or perhaps something else?) push Jack into madness, with terrifying results.

 Is It Any Good?

-Director Stanley Kubrick can make your own living room seem creepy and unfamiliar.
-Therefore, it should come as no surprise that the freak-out factor is unnaturally high in THE SHINING, Kubrick's 1980 film of Stephen King's celebrated horror novel.
+Given that director Stanley Kubrick can make your own living room seem creepy and unfamiliar, it's no surprise that the freak-out factor is high in his take on Stephen King's celebrated horror novel.

-At first, the film feels a bit empty.
-Nicholson's Jack seems nutty from frame one, providing little arc for his character.
-Each character sees visions, leaving the audience no easy points of identification.
+At first, The Shining feels a bit empty.
+Nicholson's Jack seems like a bad guy from frame one, providing little arc for his character.
+And everyone has visions, leaving viewers no easy points of identification.
 The apparitions seem to know more about the story than we do, fostering some very real twists and turns.
-Kubrick constantly pulls the rug out from under us in relation to what is real and what is not.
-This film is truly one of the scariest movies of all time and is not for the faint of heart.
-Teens might be drawn to this movie for its one-of-a-kind menacing atmosphere.
-However, it's inappropriate for kids.
+Kubrick constantly pulls the rug out from under us in relation to what's real and what's not.
+This film is truly one of the scariest movies of all time for both its blood and gore and its strong themes of domestic violence.

 Talk to Your Kids About ...

-Families can talk about the relationship between fantasy and reality in the film.
-Do you find yourself confused about what's "really" happening at various points in the film?
+Families can talk about the relationship between fantasy and reality in The Shining.
+Did you find yourself confused about what's "really" happening at various points in the film?
 In what different ways could these scenes be interpreted?

-Stephen King, the author of the novel The Shining, strongly disapproved of the ways in which Stanley Kubrick interpreted both the characters and the story of his novel, and yet, The Shining film is considered to be a classic.
-What would be the challenges in adapting a novel to film, and why do you think some filmmakers take liberties in both the story and the way in which characters are conveyed?
+Stephen King, the author of the novel The Shining, strongly disapproved of how director Stanley Kubrick interpreted both the characters and the story of his novel, and yet the film is considered to be a classic.
+What would be the challenges in adapting a novel to film, and why do you think some filmmakers take liberties in how the story and characters are depicted?

-How is music and sound used to heighten the moments of horror and suspense in this movie?
+How are music and sound used to heighten the movie's moments of horror and suspense?

 How does this classic compare to modern horror movies?